thinng/GraphDTA/README.md

 In "3.
 Train a prediction model", a model is trained on training data and chosen when it gains the best MSE for testing data.
 This follows how a model was chosen in https://github.com/hkmztrk/DeepDTA.

-In this section, a model is trained on 80% of trainining data and chosen if it gains the best MSE for validation data, which is 20% of training data.
-The the model is used to predict affinity for testing data.
+In this section, a model is trained on 80% of training data and chosen if it gains the best MSE for validation data, which is 20% of training data.
+Then the model is used to predict affinity for testing data.

 Same arguments as in "3.
 Train a prediction model" are used.
 E.g., running